 Regardless of where you are in the game, the Don’t Pass will always win even money.

 You can make a Don’t Pass bet for the dealers in any amount.
-Like players, it must be done during the Comeout Roll.
-You do not need to make the bet yourself in order to bet the Don’t Pass for the dealers but if you do you can put it right next to your bet.
+Like players, it must be done during the Comeout Roll and you can put it right next to your bet.